 What is a doula?
 A birth doula is someone who’s equipped to serve birth givers and their support people through the beautiful and sometimes stressful journey of pregnancy, labor, delivery, and postpartum.
 A doula is a vital team member, not replacing a doctor or midwife, but adding a unique role as a continual support person.
 A doula serves the family directly, not a hospital or care provider.

 What do doulas actually do?
 Doulas spend the time with clients to get to know their hopes for their labor and delivery and advocate for those hopes throughout the birthing process.
 During labor, doulas are present to help however needed, offering practical tools, and insights and helping to bring a peaceful, personal feel to the birthing process.
-This might include massage, creating a peaceful environment, keeping the birthing person (and partner) fed and well-hydrated, offering heat or cold, giving suggestions of positions and other ways to help labor proceed as well as the mental and emotional support needed to birth a baby.
+This might include hands-on touch, creating a peaceful environment, keeping the birthing person (and partner) fed and well-hydrated, offering heat or cold, giving suggestions of positions and other ways to help labor proceed as well as the mental and emotional support needed to birth a baby.
 Your doula is especially there to support and provide information when the events of your birth do not go as you planned.

 Will my doula check my cervix?
 No. Nor will the doula deliver your baby, administer medication or give medical advice.
 A doula does not offer medical or clinical care.
 And while an advocate for the family, the doula cannot speak for the family either.